Table of Contents

 Final Tip: Follow your gut!

 Look for something that feels “too easy” or “too obvious.
-It is actually very likely that your WHY is the thing you can’t stop talking about, the something that excites you the most and THE thing why you are in your business in the first place…and all these “things” form your brand core message.
+It is actually very likely that your core brand message is THE THING YOU CAN’T STOP TALKING ABOUT.
+It’s something that excites you the most and the thing why feel so passionate about your business in the first place…and all these “things” form your brand core message.